Updating your Liquid templates for Scripts

 Most issues with scripts and themes involve line item scripts that offer discounts.
 For example, the total price of the order is correct, but the line item prices do not show the discounts.
 Customers need to understand how their discounts are calculated.
 They want to see the original and discounted price as well as a short description of the discount.
 If any of these details are missing from your cart, then you need to add the Liquid code so that they appear.

-A good way to check how your script affects your storefront is to visit as a customer and perform the actions that will trigger the script.
+A good way to check how your script affects your storefront is to visit as a customer and perform the actions that trigger the script.

 Liquid object attributes